seyyah/lv_projects/README.md

 # LittlevGL ported boards and microcontrollers

-This directory contains projects where [LittlevGL](http://gl.littlev.hu) is configures for a development board or microcontroller.
+This repository contains projects where [LittlevGL](http://gl.littlev.hu) is configures for a development board or microcontroller.

-Contrinuting is very welcome in his repository.
-Please, share if you used LittlevGL with a new bouar or MCU.
+Contributing is very welcome!
+Plaase, share with others if you used LittlevGL with a new board or MCU.

 ## Usage
 1. Clone the repository somewhere: `git clone https://github.com/littlevgl/lv_boards.git`